New Year, Same You

 Will I maintain a healthy lifestyle throughout the year?

-• Action Plan: I follow a healthy diet and exercise habits including portion control, intermittent fasting (time-restricted feeding), and daily workouts.
+- Action Plan: I follow a healthy diet and exercise routine including portion control, intermittent fasting (time-restricted feeding), and daily workouts.

-• Injury: It may be difficult to stay fit during time away from training due to injury.
+- Injury: It may be difficult to maintain fitness during recovery periods due to injury.

-• Risk Mitigation: I constantly rotate exercises to help prevent overuse injuries.
-I also use a fitness tracker to monitor activity, training, and recovery to ensure my muscles have time to fully recover from a workout.
+- Risk Mitigation: I constantly rotate exercises to prevent overuse injuries.
+I also use a fitness tracker to monitor activity, training, and recovery, ensuring my muscles have adequate time to fully recover from workouts.

-• Burnout: I tend to lose motivation after achieving a major goal.
+- Burnout: I tend to lose motivation after achieving major goals.

-• Risk Mitigation: I leverage connected wellness devices like Withings smart scales and Polar sport watches to record my weight and workout journal, which help me stay motivated.
-My commitment is a lifestyle change.
-I no longer chase specific goals.
+- Risk Mitigation: I leverage connected wellness devices like Withings smart scales and Polar sport watches to record my weight and workout journal, which helps maintain motivation.
+My commitment is to lifestyle change rather than chasing specific goals.

-• Missing Machines: If I move to a new place, I may not find my favorite cardio machines in the fitness center.
+- Missing Equipment: If I move to a new location, I may not find my preferred cardio machines in the fitness center.

-• Risk Mitigation: A mini stepper can be used for a home cardio workout.
-I will also consider buying my own equipment.
+- Risk Mitigation: A mini stepper can provide effective home cardio workouts.
+I will also consider purchasing my own equipment.

-• Progress Tracking: I record my weight and body fat % with a smart scale daily, and track my steps and activity levels with a sport watch.
-I also assess my progress with measurements and by how my clothes fit.
+- Progress Tracking: I record my weight and body fat percentage daily with a smart scale, and track my steps and activity levels with a sport watch.
+I also assess progress through measurements and how my clothes fit.

 Interests